aaron-grau/curic/sql/projects/url_shortener/README.md

 ## Phase V: `TagTopic`, `Tagging`s

 Users should be able to choose one of a set of predefined `TagTopic`s for links (news, sports, music, etc.).
-You should be able to query for the most popular links in each category.

-**NB**: the relationship between `TagTopic`s and `URL`s is many-to-many.
+Since the relationship between `TagTopic`s and `URL`s is many-to-many.
 You'll need a join model like `Tagging`s.
+After you have created these models with the appropriate nullity and uniqueness constraints write a method, `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.

 ## Phase VI: Add more validations